 - Beta glucans has shown promise in patients with Acute Myeloid Leukemia (AML).23

-- Curcumin is generally considered to have anticancer, antioxidant, anti-inflammatory, and immune system and liver protectant properties.24
+- Curcumin is generally considered to have anticancer, antioxidant, anti-inflammatory, immune system, and liver protectant properties.24

 - Moringa oleifera extracts have been suggested to have anti-leukemic effects.25

-Although there is a lack of evidence in alternative therapies, a study showed that traditional Chinese medicine may be helpful when combined with conventional Western medicine to treat patients with leukemia.
+Although there is generally a lack of “hard” evidence for integrative therapies, a study showed that traditional Chinese medicine may be helpful when combined with conventional Western medicine to treat patients with leukemia.
 Together they may positively impact survival in these patients.26

 The Final Stages of Leukemia in Dogs

 The prognosis for dogs with acute leukemia is poor, and many dogs are very sick at diagnosis.
 For these reasons, many owners consider euthanasia early in the process.
 Once a dog reaches the final stages of acute leukemia, symptoms are severe and include respiratory problems, fever, and systemic infections (sepsis).10,28

 On the other hand, dogs with chronic leukemia can survive for months to years with the disease, often with good life quality.
 They will eventually start to feel very sick as the disease progresses.

 One possible final stage in canine chronic leukemia is the development of large cell lymphoma (cancer of the lymph nodes, called Richter’s syndrome in humans).6 Many dogs are euthanized when they feel so sick that it affects their quality of life.

 There is no known way to prevent leukemia in dogs.
 Prevention of leukemia in people may be possible by avoiding exposure to certain risk factors such as smoking, benzene exposure, and high-dose ionizing radiation.29